tkav/create-ec2-instance/README.md

 Optinally run with an argument to use default values (eg. `create-ec2 1`).

+Executes Terraform to creates:
-1 x EC2 instance with the specified AMI, instance size and key-pair name
+- 1 x EC2 instance with the specified AMI, instance size and key-pair name

-1 x Security group will created and assigned to the EC2 instance
+- 1 x Security group will created and assigned to the EC2 instance

     - SSH (port 22) access from your IP Address is allowed

 ### ec2-login